chipoglesby/chipoglesby.github.io/_posts/2018-03-24-location-history.md

 1. How many observations do we have?
 We have 1,770,882 recorded observations.
 1. What is the minimum recorded time? `2011-07-24 03:59:37 UTC`
 1. What is the maximum recorded time? `2018-03-21 11:46:00 UTC`
-1. What is the mean difference between observations? `1 minute`
+1. What is the median time difference between observations? `60 seconds`

 Wow, so ~1.7mil observations between 2011 and 2018.
 That's a lot considering that observations are sent every 60 seconds!
+There are 10,081 observations recorded 26 seconds apart.
+That might be worth investigating more.